 North Portugal

-country's exports and holds about 29% of the national economy's GDP.
+39% of the country's exports and holds about 29% of the GDP of the national economy.

 The municipalities are organized in eight Inter-Municipal Communities (CIM) [CCDRN].